eic/epic-analysis/README.md

   - See [Adage documentation](doc/adage.md) for more information on how multi-dimensional binning is handled, as well as the [Adage syntax reference](doc/syntax.md)
   - Be careful of the curse of dimensionality
-    - You can restrict the binning in certain dimensions by taking only diagonal elements of a matrix of bins (see `diagonal` settings in `src/Analysis.h`)

 ### Simple Tree

-- The `Analysis` class is capable of producing a simple `TTree`, handled by the `SimpleTree` class, which can also be useful for analysis
+- The `Analysis` class is also capable of producing a simple `TTree`, handled by the `SimpleTree` class, which can also be useful for analysis
-  - As the name suggests, it is a flat tree with a minimal set of variables, specifically needed for asymmetry analysis
+  - As the name suggests, it is a flat tree with a minimal set of variables, specifically needed for SIDIS spin asymmetry analysis
   - The tree branches are configured to be compatible with [asymmetry analysis code](https://github.com/c-dilks/dispin), built on the [BruFit](https://github.com/dglazier/brufit) framework